1978 All-Ireland Senior Hurling Championship final

 The 1978 All-Ireland Senior Hurling Championship Final was the 91st All-Ireland Final and the culmination of the 1978 All-Ireland Senior Hurling Championship, an inter-county hurling tournament for the top teams in Ireland.
 The match was held at Croke Park, Dublin, on 3 September 1978, between Cork and Kilkenny.
-The Leinster champions lost to their Munster opponents on a score line of 1-15 to 2-8.
+The Munster opponents defeated the defending Leinster champions on a score line of 1-15 to 2-8.

 All-Ireland final

 Overview

 In the early days of 1978 Cork's hurling followers wondered if the county senior team would complete the holy grail of capturing three consecutive All-Ireland wins in-a-row.
 A poor showing in the National Hurling League discouraged the followers; however, the side comfortably won the Munster Championship and qualified for a third consecutive All-Ireland final appearance.
 Cork had defeated Wexford in the two previous championship deciders, however, to defeat their old rivals Kilkenny to capture the third in-a-row would prove the worth of this team.
 It was the first championship meeting of these two teams since Kilkenny defeated Cork in the All-Ireland final of 1972.